-- 1. Program the wireless settings of each computer or wireless adapter to have the same SSID (wireless network name) as the router. - 2.
-Check that the wireless adapter on each computer can support the mode and security option that you selected.
-(If you have a question, see the online User Manual or review the settings you selected previously). - 3.
+1. Configure the wireless settings of each computer or wireless adapter to have the same SSID (wireless network name) as the router.

+- 2. Check that the wireless adapter on each computer can support the mode and security option that you selected.
+(If you have a question, see the online User Manual or review the settings you selected in "Setting Your SSID and Wireless Security" on page 21). - 3.
 Check that the security settings on each wireless device match the security settings of the router.
 For example, if you selected a security option requiring a passphrase, then the same passphrase must be used for each wireless computer. - 4.
 Check that each wireless computer has a wireless link and is able to obtain an IP address by DHCP from the router.